-- Shipping cost is paid by the buyer while Poshmark prepares the delivery boxes and prepaid labels.
+- The shipping cost is paid by the buyer while Poshmark prepares the delivery boxes and prepaid labels.
 All you need to do is just pack and ship it out.

-- The marketplace is backed by a strong community of shoppers (mostly female) who love designer collection, at a bargain.
+- The marketplace is backed by a strong community of shoppers (mostly female) who love designer collections, at a bargain.
 If this is your targeted audience, then you are in the right place.

 - As of February 2016, you can apply for a wholesale license and sell new merchandise under your own fashion brands.
 This makes starting an eCommerce business easier for newbies.